cguintob/BTL_humidity_code/README.md

 ## USING `dataReader.py` and `otherDataReader.py`
+NOTE: These scripts have neen "upgraded" to a new script using pandas.
+They are still useful, but not in the same way as the new script.

 After the user hits the ALT button, `sensorData.py` will pass the two data files to which it was writing to `dataReader.py`, which will then plot them.

+5/24/2024 UPDATE: The above feature has been commented out.
+It remains available if necessary.

 `dataReader.py` contains a special function called `number`, which takes two data files and two extra value as inputs.
 When used with `sensorData.py`,